 In 2010, the Colburn Music Academy was created, intended as a highly selective training program for gifted young pre-collegiate musicians and designed to prepare students for conservatory study and performing careers at the highest levels of achievement.

-To help prepare students for sustainable careers and nature the passion and ability to serve their communities, the Center for Innovation and Community Impact was created in 2018.
+To help prepare students for sustainable careers and nurture their passion and ability to serve their communities, the Center for Innovation and Community Impact was created in 2018.
 Serving all units of the School, the Center promotes creative thinking among musicians and dancers in a supportive environment that embraces the development of new ideas.